ajahne/blog/_posts/2018-07-03-CTO-school-meetup-enabling-team-autonomy-and-servant-leadership-at-booking.md

 - [My key takeaways](#my-key-takeaways)

 ## What was the presentation about?
 As [Booking.com](https://www.booking.com) faced tremendous growth, it was critical to ensure their teams maintained high performance and motivation.
-They wanted to try out autonomous teams - teams without team leads - to provide more developer bandwidth, increase motivation, and drive their own (and the company's) performance.
+To this end, Booking.com experimented with autonomous teams - teams without leads/managers - to provide more developer bandwidth, increase motivation, and drive their own (and the company's) performance.

-To this end, Booking.com implemented autonomous teams - teams without team leads/managers.

 For context: their "standard" team structure was comprised of a team lead, product owner, and a cross functional team of developers/QA/designers/etc. Team leads were responsible for people growth (~20%), team performance (~20%) and core contributions (~60%).